csu-signal/TRACE/README.md

 ### Contributing

-The source code should be formatted using `black` and `isort`.
-This can be set up to run automatically on commit by running `pre-commit install`.
-See TODO for instructions on how to create and merge PRs.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for contribution guidelines.

-Feel free to reach out to Hannah VanderHoeven (Hannah.VanderHoeven@colostate.edu) or Brady Bhalla (bbhalla@caltech.edu) with any questions.
+Feel free to reach out to Hannah VanderHoeven (Hannah.VanderHoeven@colostate.edu) with any questions.